-4.1 Land-Use Transport Model Indicators
+4.2 Land-Use Transport Model Indicators

-Figures 4 to 6 show selected results of altogether 22 policy scenarios modelled in PROPOLIS.
-The policy scenarios included, besides local infrastructure improvement policies specific for each case study city, policies for car pricing, speed limits, public transport and land use as well as policy packages consisting of several land use and transport policies combined.
+Figures 4 and 5 show selected results of the 23 policy scenarios modelled in PROPOLIS.
+The policy scenarios include, besides local infrastructure improvement policies specific for each case study city, policies for car pricing, speed limits, public transport and land use as well as policy packages consisting of several land use and transport policies combined.
 All policy scenarios are compared with a reference or base scenario, in which no policy changes are assumed after the year 2001.
 All policies in the policy scenarios start after 2001, i.e. all policy scenarios are identical with the reference scenario until that year.

-Each of the three diagrams shows trajectories for one system variable between the base year 1970 and the target year 2030.
+The two diagrams show trajectories for one system variable between the base year 1970 and the target year 2030.
 Each line in the diagrams corresponds to one policy scenario.
 The heavy line represents the development of the variable in the reference or base scenario 000.
 After the year 2000, the lines representing the policy scenarios diverge from the line of the reference scenario; the numbers attached to each line is the scenario number.
 The policies modelled in each policy scenario are listed in short form on the diagram.